sjwqmul/clean_and_smudge/README.md

 # clean_and_smudge

-Use clean and smudge filters to encrypt data to/from git
+Use clean and smudge filters to encrypt data to/from git.
+The filters should be embedded in any projects that use them as then each project can have its own password file.

 For an example, see the [config.php](https://github.research.its.qmul.ac.uk/aaw393/standard_det/blob/master/config.php) file in the standard_det project.